BushelScript/help/website/docs/tutorial/data-flow.md

 This style is encouraged whenever reasonable, but don't feel restricted to it.

 Take note that everything you write in BushelScript is an expression that yields a result, so `that` almost always has a meaningful value.
-(The only exception is the first expression of a program or [function](function), where `that` is [`null`](basic-syntax#null-the-absence-of-a-value).)
+(The only exception is the first expression of a program or [function](function), where `that` is [`unspecified`](basic-syntax#unspecified-the-incidental-absence-of-a-value).)

 ## Variables